huggingface/blog/zero-deepspeed-fairscale.md

 If you would like to experiment with this benchmark yourself or want to know more details about the hardware and software used to run it, please, refer to this [post](https://github.com/huggingface/transformers/issues/8771#issuecomment-759248400).

-# Fitting A Huge Model Onto 1 GPU
+# Fitting A Huge Model Onto One GPU

 While Fairscale gives us a boost only with multiple GPUs, DeepSpeed has a gift even for those of us with a single GPU.